 The categories are walled.
 There is evolution within categories, but not between categories.

 Humans are becoming larger, stronger, and smarter but are not evolving into another life form.
 The Bible says that the six 'days' (stages) of creation have ended.
 Humans are God's final crowning earthly creation.

 The only thing higher for us is eternal life in a new and better realm of existence, offered through Jesus, as explained throughout this site.

 The qualities that most separate humans from animals are NOT evolutionary, such as laughter, music, art, mathematics, language, and worship.
 These qualities are unique to humans, created into us, not evolved into us, and not found in any other creatures.

 Man (generic) is not an improved animal.
-Genesis 1:26 says that God made man in His own image, and we have God-like qualities.
+Genesis 1:26 says that God made man in His own image, and we have some God-like attributes.

-Like God, man is a trinity: body (physical), soul (mind, will, and emotion), and spirit (connection with God), to be studied later in Topic 2.4.
+Mirroring God, man is a type of trinity: body (physical), soul (mind, will, and emotion), and spirit (connection with God) – three in one – to be studied later in Topic 2.4.

 Evolutionary theory is limited to the body and has no way of coping with soul and spirit ... no way of dealing with the total person.